Ross Nickerson Banjo CD Reviews

 i was amazed at how hard driving this Album is.
 It is a pure joy to listen too

-There are two Nickerson originals featured and he proves to be as good a composer as he is a picker.
+There are two Nickerson originals featured and he proves to be as good a composer as he is a picker

-ROSS NICKERSON CD REVIEW
+ROSS NICKERSON CD REVIEWS

 This "incredibly hot" banjo project must have been filled with jet fuel the way it took off after I started playing it.
 The pulsating sound of Ross Nickerson's banjo could be felt the entire time this project was playing.
 The song selection contained tried & trued traditional bluegrass songs with a sprinkling of his original songs & a well known pop song.
 He has given "new life" to many of these classics.
 This the the type of project that will appeal to both "bluegrass banjo junkies" & novices too.
 Kudos to the members of Blue Highway.
 They did a superb job!!
 What a wonderful way to start the New Year.
 I played the entire project, & I had a hard time keeping up with my request lines!!
 With this project Ross has KICKED THE BAR HIGHER than other musicians.
 I know I will be carrying this project with me for many weeks to come.
 A listener favorite!!